ultimachine/ATX-PSU-Dev-Board/README.md

 The board can be purchased from UltiMachine.com in PCB-only, DIY-kit, or assembled form at <https://ultimachine.com/content/atx-psu-dev-board>.

 ##License
-This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0 United States License](http://creativecommons.org/licenses/by-sa/3.0/us/).
+This work is licensed under the [Creative Commons Attribution-ShareAlike 3.0 United States License](http://creativecommons.org/licenses/by-sa/3.0/us/).